apiaryio/apiblueprint.org/source/developers.md

   ]
 }
 ```

+API Elements are built on top of Refract.
+Refract is a versatile format for recursive structures.
+Its constructed of many element types which act as building blocks for building data structures and descriptions.

 Every Refract element may have 4 attributes, the element name, Refract specific metadata, attributes specified by the element type, and a content value holding the content for the specific element.